Microsoft identity platform developer glossary

 Like scopes, roles provide a way for a resource server to govern access to its protected resources.
 There are two types: a "user" role implements role-based access control for users/groups that require access to the resource, while an "application" role implements the same for client applications that require access.

 Roles are resource-defined strings (for example "Expense approver", "Read-only", "Directory.ReadWrite.All"), managed in the Azure portal via the resource's application manifest, and stored in the resource's appRoles property.
 The Azure portal is also used to assign users to "user" roles, and configure client application permissions to access an "application" role.

 For a detailed discussion of the application roles exposed by the Microsoft Graph API, see Graph API Permission Scopes.
-For a step-by-step implementation example, see Manage access using RBAC and the Azure portal.
+For a step-by-step implementation example, see Add or remove Azure role assignments using the Azure portal.

 Like roles, scopes provide a way for a resource server to govern access to its protected resources.
 Scopes are used to implement scope-based access control, for a client application that has been given delegated access to the resource by its owner.

 Scopes are resource-defined strings (for example "Mail.Read", "Directory.ReadWrite.All"), managed in the Azure portal via the resource's application manifest, and stored in the resource's oauth2Permissions property.
 The Azure portal is also used to configure client application delegated permissions to access a scope.

 A best practice naming convention, is to use a "resource.operation.constraint" format.
 For a detailed discussion of the scopes exposed by Microsoft Graph API, see Graph API Permission Scopes.
 For scopes exposed by Microsoft 365 services, see Microsoft 365 API permissions reference.